 Emmeline Clein is the author of Dead Weight: Essays on Hunger & Harm (Knopf US, Picador UK).
 Her chapbook, Toxic, was published by Choo Choo Press.
 Her writing has appeared in The Paris Review, The Nation, The Yale Review, The Washington Post, and The New York Times Magazine, among other publications.
 She is an editor at Triangle House Review.
-She teaches writing at Columbia University.
+She has taught writing at Columbia University and the School of Visual Arts in Manhattan.

 Praise & Press for Dead Weight